 7.4.2.3.7 MCPTT user database

-This functional entity provides a database containing details of all user configuration information associated with an MCPTT user identity that is held by the MCPTT service provider at the application plane.
+This functional entity contains information of all user configuration information associated with an MCPTT ID that is held by the MCPTT service provider at the application plane.
 User configuration information is determined by the MCPTT service provider.

-NOTE: When the MCPTT service provider and the public network operator are part of the same trust domain, the MCPTT user database may be combined with the SIP database.
-This database may provide the repository for the data related to the functions of the SIP core, e.g. for data for application service selection, the identity of the serving registrar or authentication related information.

 7.4.3 Signalling control plane

+7.4.3.1 SIP entities

+7.4.3.1.1 Signalling user agent

+This functional entity acts as the SIP user agent (both client and server) for all SIP transactions

+7.4.3.1.2 SIP AS

+The SIP AS functional entity supports the following functions on behalf of the MCPTT service:

+- influencing and impacts the SIP session; and

+- supporting event subscription and notification.

+NOTE: In the IM CN subsystem, this is provided by the Application Server as defined in 3GPP TS 23.002 [3].

-7.4.3.1 SIP core
+7.4.3.1.3 SIP core

-7.4.3.1.1 General
+7.4.3.1.3.1 General

-The SIP core contains a number of sub-entities responsible for registration, service selection and routing in the signalling plane.
+The SIP core contains a number of sub-entities responsible for registration, service selection and routing in the signalling control plane.

+The SIP core shall be either:

+1. compliant with 3GPP TS 23.228 [5], i.e. the SIP core is a 3GPP IP multimedia core network subsystem; or

+2. a SIP core, which internally need not comply with the architecture of 3GPP TS 23.228 [5], but with the reference points that are defined in subclause 7.5.3 (if exposed), compliant to the reference points defined in 3GPP TS 23.002 [3].

-The data related to the functions of the SIP core, e.g. for data for application service selection, the identity of the serving registrar or authentication related information may be provided by the PLMN network operator responsible for the bearer plane.
-In this case, the data may be provided from the HSS.
-Alternatively, this data may be provided by the MCPTT operator.
-In this case, source of the data may be the MCPTT user database.
+The data related to the functions of the SIP core, e.g. for data for application service selection, the identity of the serving registrar or authentication related information may be provided by the PLMN operator responsible for the bearer plane.
+In this case, the SIP database that is the source of the data may be part of the HSS.
+Alternatively, this data may be provided by the MCPTT service provider.
+In this case, the source of the data may be the MCPTT service provider’s SIP database.

-The access to the data is restricted to the SIP core entities that are specifically serving the subscriber/user whose data are stored, i.e. registrars and registrar finders can access only SIP core databases when they belong to the same trust domain.

-Editor's note: Restrictions relating to access to data within different trust domains may require further definition.

-Editor's note: Security aspects may require consideration by SA3.
+Editor's note: Access restrictions to data between different trust domains and related security aspects are currently under consideration by SA3.

-7.4.3.1.2 Signalling user agent

-This functional entity acts as the SIP user agent (both client and server) for all SIP transactions.

-7.4.3.1.3 Local inbound / outbound proxy
+7.4.3.1.3.2 Local inbound / outbound proxy

 The local inbound / outbound proxy functional entity acts as both an inbound proxy and an outbound proxy for all SIP transactions.
 This functional entity can provide the following functions: